YifanLu2001/MYresearch/22-demosaicking-algorithms/README.txt

            1. View the demosaicked images of one algorithm:
             Download the algorithm's folder and the 'general_functions' folder.
 PUT THE LATTER INTO THE FORMER.
             Run code 'Run_XXX.m' with MATLAB.
-Demosaicked images will pop up and also be stored in the folder 'Results'.
+Demosaicked images will pop up and also be stored in the newly-created folder 'Results'.

            2. Get a PSNR Excel by 30 scenarios of one algorithm:
             Download the algorithm's folder, the 'general_functions' folder and the 'RGB_images' folder.
 PUT THE LAST 2 INTO THE FIRST FOLDER.